 Little crunchy pasta bites that taste like cheese crisps, crackers, and pasta had a delicious baby.

 And the best part?
-You dip them in sauce — specifically tzatziki sauce — which turns the whole experience into a crunchy Mediterranean-style snack moment.
+You dip them in tzatziki sauce, which turns the whole experience into a crunchy Mediterranean-style snack moment.

 It's fun, unexpected, and slightly rebellious.